Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 and the presence or absence of each microbial gene in the metagenome as the response to determine concurrent associations (see Methods).
-Z statistics for in-set genes were compared to all genes using a permutation test to determine significance of the associations as described in Subramanian et. al., (2005)
+Z statistics for in-set genes were compared to all genes using a permutation test to determine significance of the associations
 @subramanianGeneSetEnrichment2005.

+#figure(
+  image("mainfigures/figure3.svg"),
+  caption: [
+    *Feature Set Enrichment Analysis Reveals associations between microbial genes and VEP*#linebreak() (A) Volcano plots of of gene sets tested with feature set enrichment analysis (FSEA) for all 6 VEP features,
+        with enrichment score (E.S.) compared to log scaled FDR-corrected p-value (Q).
+        Colored dots were significantly enriched (positive E.S.) or depleted (negative E.S.) relative to the tested VEP feature.
+    (B) Summary of results in (A), showing the fraction of each class of neuroactive genes (neurotransmitter metabolism, SCFA metabolism, amino acid metabolism, or other) that were statistically significantly enriched or depleted for each VEP feature for each visit in the analysis.
+    (C) Enrichment plots for selected gene sets and there association with P1 latency.
+        Each plot shows the distribution of associations of individual genes within the gene set and the VEP feature.
+        Dots are colored if the geneset as a whole was significantly associated.
+        Enrichment plots for all gene set / VEP feature associations may be found in Figure S2.
+],
+) <figure3>
+#v(1em)

 Of the 35 genesets assessed,
-19 had sufficient representation to test, and of those, 18 were significantly associated with at least one EEG feature during at least one visit within the 18-month window, after correcting for false discovery rate (Benjamini-Hochberg, q < 0.2; @figure2, Table S2).
+19 had sufficient representation to test, and of those, 18 were significantly associated with at least one EEG feature during at least one visit within the 18-month window, after correcting for false discovery rate (Benjamini-Hochberg, q < 0.2; @figure3, Table S2).
 Microbial genes involved in synthesis or degradation of molecules with neuroactive potential across all categories considered (i.e., neurotransmitters, amino acid metabolism, SCFAs, other) were associated with both VEP amplitudes and latencies at each visit,